 - Infection is common

-First degree frostbite - Frostnip (seen in image to the right) is the term used to describe superficial or first degree frostbite.
-Frostnip can be confused with superfical skin infections and athlete's foot in that the it presents with superficial crusting of the skin of the toes and fingers.
+First-degree frostbite - Frostnip is the term used to describe superficial or first-degree frostbite.
+Frostnip can be confused with superficial skin infections and athlete's foot in that it presents with superficial crusting of the skin of the toes and fingers.
 Frostnip responds well to superficial wound care and rarely results in permanent neurological symptoms of the toes and fingers.

-Second degree frostbite - Soft tissue damage associated with second degree frostbite is still superficial and specific to the skin and nails.
+Second-degree frostbite - Soft tissue damage associated with second-degree frostbite is still superficial and specific to the skin and nails.
 Blistering becomes worse and is often black.
 Wounds are managed with topical wound care and light debridement.
-Permanent insensativity to cold is common.
+Permanent insensitivity to cold is common.

-Third degree Frostbite - Superficial and deep tissues are affected in third degree frostbite.
-Normal tissue structure will likely return following third degree frostbite with no significant tissue loss.
-Permanent neurological loss and chronic pain and temperature sensativity is found upon healing.
+Third-degree Frostbite - Superficial and deep tissues are affected in third-degree frostbite.
+Normal tissue structure will likely return following third-degree frostbite with no significant tissue loss.
+Permanent neurological loss and chronic pain and temperature sensitivity are found upon healing.

-Fourth degree frostbite - Deeps tissue loss with permanent loss of tissue due to the depth of the injury.
+Fourth-degree frostbite - Deep tissue loss with permanent loss of tissue due to the depth of the injury.
 Digital loss or limb loss is common.
-Pemanent neurological deficit and intolerance to cold will be found.
+Permanent neurological deficit and intolerance to cold will be found.

 Causes and contributing factors

 There are a number of factors that can contribute to cold weather injuries.
-These factors include alcohol, hunger, anemia and cardiovascular disease.
-Each of these conditions make you more susceptible to heat loss and cold weather injury.
+These factors include alcohol, hunger, anemia, and cardiovascular disease.
+Each of these factors makes you more susceptible to heat loss and cold weather injury.